bodescuanamariia/modal-windows/README.md

 ## Modal windows

-You can use my project here 👇
+You can see my project here 👇

 https://bodescuanamariia.github.io/modal-windows/